Rules that apply to being in a support bubble and when you can see other people in their homes or yours (alert level 4).

 Rules on support bubbles

 Because a household can vary in size, there is no limit on the number of people who can be in a support bubble.
-But only two households can form part of the support bubble, and one of them must be a household with a single person or single responsible adult.
+But only two households can form part of the support bubble, and one of them must meet the above criteria.